Bombing of Stalingrad

-Stalingrad, a Soviet city and industrial centre on the river Volga, was bombed heavily by the Luftwaffe during the Battle of Stalingrad in World War II.
+The bombing of Stalingrad occurred during the Battle of Stalingrad in World War II, when the Soviet city and industrial centre on the river Volga was bombed heavily by the German Luftwaffe.
 German land forces comprising the 6th Army had advanced to the suburbs of Stalingrad by August 1942.
 The city was firebombed with 1,000 tons of high explosives and incendiaries in 1,600 sorties on 23 August.
-The destruction was monumental and complete, turning Stalingrad into a sea of fire and killing thousands of civilians and soldiers.
-Further fire-attacks were mounted against the ruined city for the next two days, enveloping it in dense volcano-like black smoke clouds that stretched 3.5 kilometers into the sky.
-At least 90% of the housing stock was obliterated.
+The aerial assault on Stalingrad was the most concentrated on the Ostfront, according to Beevor, and was the single most intense aerial bombardment on the Eastern Front at that point.
+At least 90% of the housing stock was obliterated during the first week of the bombing, with estimations of some 40,000 killed, possibly as many as 70,000 killed, though these may be exaggerations.
+It is also estimated that 150,000 people were wounded.
+Further fire-attacks were mounted against the ruined city for the following two days, enveloping it in dense black smoke.

-In accordance with Adolf Hitler's demand to exterminate all traces of Soviet resistance, Soviet forces hiding in the rubble were subjected to nonstop German airstrikes until the Soviet counteroffensive in late November 1942.
-Luftflotte 4 flew 1,000 sorties per day on average from 23 August to 22 November, the bulk of which were directed at Stalingrad.
+Soviet forces hiding in the rubble were subjected to repeated German airstrikes until the Soviet counteroffensive in late November 1942.
+Luftflotte 4 flew nearly 1,000 sorties per day on average from 23 August to 22 November, the bulk of which were directed at Stalingrad.

 Background

 Luftwaffe General Martin Fiebig's Fliegerkorps VIII was tasked in July 1942 with providing air support for the German 6th Army and 4th Panzer Army as they captured Stalingrad and secured the northern flank of the German advance to the Caucasus oilfields.

-Fiebig's superior's, Generaloberst Wolfram von Richthofen’s Luftflotte 4 held a 1,600 kilometer eastern frontage in July and concentrated its efforts on Stalingrad, with the air support missions in the Caucasus under Kurt Pflugbeil's Fliegerkorps IV and at the Voronezh battle being given a lower priority.
+Luftflotte 4, commanded by Fiebig's superior, Generaloberst Wolfram von Richthofen, held a 1,600-kilometer eastern frontage in July and concentrated its efforts on Stalingrad, with low priority given to air support missions in the Caucasus under Kurt Pflugbeil's Fliegerkorps IV and in the Battle of Voronezh.
 Logistics for Fliegerkorps VIII received the highest preference, as Richthofen saw the capture of Stalingrad as the key to German success on the entire Eastern Front.
-Richthofen requested additional Junkers Ju 52 transport groups from Oberkommando der Luftwaffe and transferred Pflugbeil's groups, as well as his road transport companies, to the administrative authority of a new, specially created, "Stalingrad transport region".
+Richthofen requested additional Junkers Ju 52 transport groups from Oberkommando der Luftwaffe and transferred Pflugbeil's groups, as well as his road transport companies, to the administrative authority of a new, specially created "Stalingrad transport region".
 He also ordered better procedures and greater efforts to maximize efficiency.
-His activities bore fruit as the Luftwaffe constantly lifted ammunition, provisions and fuel to the front.
+His activities bore fruit as the Luftwaffe constantly lifted ammunition, provisions, and fuel to the front.
 The army (Heer) implemented its own initiatives to increase supply effectiveness, the insufficient perfection of which had undermined the speed of the German advance since the beginning of Case Blue in June.
 By the third week of August, the 6th Army and Fliegerkorps VIII were receiving sufficient supplies to undertake without undue difficulties their primary mission of capturing Stalingrad.